EffectOrientedProgramming/book/Chapters/07_Composability.md

 Further, if this is not enough to completely eliminate your extreme tail, you can employ the exact same technique once more.
 Then, you end up with `1/n^3` chance of getting that worst performance.

+## Repeats

+Repeating is a form of composability, because you are composing a program with itself